pure-data/externals-howto/README.rst

 initialise the counter.

 A new outlet is created with function ``outlet_new``.
-The first argument is a pointer to the internal of the object the new outlet is created for.
+The first argument is a pointer to the internals of the object the new outlet is created for.

 The second argument is a symbolic description of the outlet type.
 Since